DarlanSchwartz/Mom-Weather/README.md

 - Geolocation based on text [Geoapify](https://apidocs.geoapify.com/)
 - Maps [Windy](https://www.windy.com/)

-# Installation and Running
+# :wrench: Installation and Running
 To run Mom Weather on your local machine or server, follow these steps:

 </br>

 - Open up your command line

 </br>